Underpinning: Mini-piled underpinning schemes

 Mini-piled underpinning schemes include pile and beam, cantilever pile-caps and piled raft systems.
 Cantilevered pile-caps are usually used to avoid disturbing the inside of a building, and require the construction of tension and compression piles to each cap.
 These are normally linked by a beam.
 The pile and beam system usually involves constructing pairs of piles on either side of the wall and linking them with a pile cap to support the wall.
 The pile caps are usually linked by reinforced concrete beams to support the entire length of the wall.
 Piled raft underpinning systems are commonly used when an entire building needs to be underpinned.
 The internal floors are completely removed, a grid of piles is installed, and a reinforced concrete raft is then constructed over the complete floor level, picking up and fully supporting all external and internal walls.

-Expanding resin injection, an alternative to underpinning

-A mix of structural resins and hardener is injected into foundation ground beneath footings.
-On entering the ground the resin and hardener mix and expansion occurs due to a chemical reaction.
-The expanding structural resin mix fills any voids and crevices, compacts any weak soil and then, if the injection is continued, the structure above may be raised and re-levelled.
-This relatively new method of underpinning has been in existence for approximately 30 years, and because it does not involve any construction or excavation set-up, is known to be a clean, fast and non-disruptive underpinning method.
+Chemical grout

+One of the uses of the soil improvement technique of pressure grouting is foundation underpinning especially during excavations like subway constructions.
+This technique has been used in municipal development projects of significant scope in the United States.
+One of the largest chemical grouting projects was the extension of the Pittsburgh Light Rail Transit subway when the foundations of six large buildings needed to be protected from ground movement and related building settlement.

+Pressure grouting can be low pressure or high pressure.
+"Jet grouting" is a general term used for high pressure grouting where the high pressure air, water and cementing grout are injected into the ground at high velocity.
+This can be doing with single tube systems to mix the grout with in situ soil to form a grouted "column" in the ground.
+Double tube systems and triple tube systems using air and water remove some of the soil to create larger grouted bulbs or columns.

+Low pressure chemical injection grouting is used to underpin structures in sandy soils.